 Next: , Previous: , Up: Contribuir [Contents][Index]

 Perhaps the biggest action you can do to help GNU Guix grow as a project is to review the work contributed by others.
 You do not need to be a committer to do so; applying, reading the source, building, linting and running other people’s series and sharing your comments about your experience will give some confidence to committers.
-Basically, you must ensure the check list found in the Envío de parches section has been correctly followed.
+You must ensure the check list found in the Envío de parches section has been correctly followed.
 A reviewed patch series should give the best chances for the proposed change to be merged faster, so if a change you would like to see merged hasn’t yet been reviewed, this is the most appropriate thing to do!
+If you would like to review changes in a specific area and to receive notifications for incoming patches relevant to that domain, consider joining the relevant team(s) (see Teams).

 Review comments should be unambiguous; be as clear and explicit as you can about what you think should be changed, ensuring the author can take action on it.
 Please try to keep the following guidelines in mind during review: